Gold Bullion Meaning

-Gold bullion is mostly valued by its overall precious metal content and weight.
+Gold bullion is almost totally valued by its overall precious metal content and overall weight.

-Today’s gold bullion value is mostly measured in financial markets by its reciprocal value in various fiat currencies.
+Today’s gold bullion values are mostly measured in financial markets by their reciprocal value in various fiat currencies.

-Indians mostly measure the value of gold bullion based on its fluctuating 1 gram spot price in their local Indian ruppe fiat currency.
+Indians mostly measure the value of gold bullion based on their fluctuating 1 gram gold spot price in their local Indian ruppe fiat currency.

 For those wondering, 1 troy ounce of gold bullion is equal to 31.1035 grams of gold bullion.

-What is the Difference between Gold and Gold Bullion?
+What are key differences between Gold and Gold Bullion?

 Of the newly mined and old recycled gold supplies coming to market each and every year (just over 100 million ounces), about half of this physical gold is being used for fabricating gold bullion bars, coins, and other physical investment grade gold bullion products.